hyperledger-labs/fabric-token-sdk/README.md

   - Submit your issues [`here`][`fabric-token-sdk` Issues].
   - If you have any questions, queries or comments, find us on [GitHub discussions].

-- [`Fabric Smart Client`](https://github.com/hyperledger-labs/fabric-client-sdk): The Token SDK leverages the [`Fabric Smart Client`](https://github.com/hyperledger-labs/fabric-smart-client) for transaction orchestration, check it out.
+- [`Fabric Smart Client`](https://github.com/hyperledger-labs/fabric-smart-client): The Token SDK leverages the `Fabric Smart Client` for transaction orchestration, storing tokens and wallets, and more.
+Check it out.

 # Disclaimer